colmap/colmap/doc/faq.rst

 Note that this first extracts features for the new images, then matches them to the existing images in the database, and finally registers them into the model.
+The image list text file contains a list of images to extract and match, specified as one image file name per line.

 Multi-GPU support in feature matching